 Disposal Authorisation Description of record and retention period Justification for retention period 13.17.7 - Records relating to the formulation, implementation and review of agency policies relating to the management of and response to abuse incidents or allegations of children, young people and vulnerable adults.
-Also includes vulnerable adults or adults where the incidents or allegations of abuse occurred as a child - Permanent 13.18.5 - Records relating to the formulation, implementation and review of agency procedures relating to abuse incidents or allegations of children, young people and vulnerable adults or allegations of children, sound people and vulnerable adults or allegations of children.
+Also includes vulnerable adults or adults where the incidents or allegations of abuse occurred as a child - Permanent 13.18.5 - Records relating to the formulation, implementation and review of agency procedures relating to abuse incidents or allegations of children, young people and vulnerable adults.
+Also includes vulnerable adults or adults where the incidents or allegations of abuse occurred as a child - Permanent.
 Comparison with other schedules' retention period: Queensland General Retention and Disposal Schedule Reference 1033 - Core/functional policy - final - Permanent.
 Transfer to QSA after business action completed.